 The reinforcement used in the footing consisted of 2-way mats of number 5 bars in the top and bottom layers of the footing.
 In addition, stirrups in the form of number 3 bars were provided in both directions.
-A detail of the reinforcement used in the footing is provided in Appendix B of Kapitan's thesis.
+A detail of the reinforcement used in the footing is provided in Appendix B. Figure 4.10 is an illustration of a fully constructed reinforcement cage which was placed in one of the footings.